GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 The following open web APIs, championed by Chromium, were made possible by RenderingNG, and were previously considered infeasible.

-All of them were developed with open specifications and collaboration with open web partners— engineers at other browsers, experts, and web developers.
+All of them were developed with open specifications and collaboration with open web partners—engineers at other browsers, experts, and web developers.
 In subsequent blog posts, we will dive into each of these and explain how RenderingNG makes them possible.

 - [content-visibility](https://web.dev/content-visibility/):
-allows sites to easily avoid rendering work for offscreen content, and cache rendering for not-currently-shown SPA views.
+allows sites to easily avoid rendering work for offscreen content, and cache rendering for not-currently-shown single page application views.
 - [OffscreenCanvas](/web/updates/2018/08/offscreen-canvas): allows canvas rendering
 (both the 2D canvas API and WebGL) to run on its own thread for reliably excellent performance.
-This project is also another major milestone for the web— it's the very first web API that allows JavaScript (or WebAssembly!) to render a single web page document from multiple threads.
+This project is also another major milestone for the web—it's the very first web API that allows JavaScript (or WebAssembly!) to render a single web page document from multiple threads.
 - [Container queries](https://web.dev/new-responsive/): allows a single component to responsively lay itself out, unblocking a whole universe of plug-and-play components (currently an experimental implementation).